 It may seem surprising that students often struggle in online courses.
 After all, our students are growing up in an online environment.
 However, succeeding in online learning requires specific skills not developed through general internet use.
-As I prepared the orientation unit for Preparing for College and Career, a free online course for Adventist high school students, I considered what students need to do to succeed in online learning and what we can do as teachers to help them.
+As I prepared the orientation unit for Preparing for College and Career, a free online course for Adventist high school students, I considered what students need to do to succeed in online learning and how teachers can help them.

 These elements, among others, can encourage student success in online learning:

 - Knowing their motivation.
 Students are more likely to succeed if they understand their motivation for completing the course and doing well.
-Asking students to contemplate their motivation, such as by journaling or discussing with other classmates taking the course.
+It can be helpful to ask students to contemplate their motivation, either by journaling or by discussing with other classmates taking the course.

-- Being organized with their time and materials.
-It is common for students to lose files and links that are needed for their online courses.
-Students should create bookmarks for important links and create folders that they can access anywhere for assignments and other files, such as through Dropbox or Google Docs.
+- Organizing their materials.
+Students frequently lose files and links that are needed for their online courses.
+Students should be guided through creating bookmarks for important links and creating folders for assignments and other files that they can access anywhere, such as through Dropbox or Google Docs.

 - Finding multiple ways to access course content.
 A student’s progress can be slowed down if their primary device has a technology problem.
 Having access set up on several devices can help.
-They could have bookmarks to their course and other necessary links saved on their phone, personal tablet, and school computer, for example, so that if one stops working or is not available, they can easily continue on another until they are able to resolve the problem.
+Depending on what devices they have access to, they could have bookmarks to their course and other necessary links saved on their phone, personal tablet, and school computer, for example, so that if one device is not available, they can easily continue on another until they are able to resolve the problem.

 - Controlling distractions such as other online activities.
 Encouraging students to turn off other devices and turn off notifications can help them to stay focused.
 Quiet music helps many students by cutting down on external distractions.